asifkd012020/open-itg-aws_runbooks/serverlessrepo/Runbook.md

 AWS Serverless Application Repository application policies are used to by publishers to grant premissions to consumers when they deploy thier applications.
 Publishers can set application permissions to the following three categories:
  - **Private** – Applications that were created with the same account, and haven't been shared with any other account.
 Only consumers that share your AWS account have permission to deploy private applications.
  - **Privately shared** – Applications that the publisher has explicitly shared with a specific set of AWS accounts, or with AWS accounts in an AWS organization.
 Consumers have permission to deploy applications that have been shared with their AWS account or AWS organization.
  - **Publicly shared** – Applications that the publisher has shared with everyone.
-All consumers have permission to deploy any publicly shared application.
+All consumers have permission to deploy any publicly shared application. *Do Not Use*

 When working with AWS CLI you can also set permisions for the following actions: